MengtaoWANG/Fast-reverse-design-of-4D-printing/README.md

-This is a project for the rapid reverse design of 4D-printed voxelized composite structures.
+This is a project for the fast reverse design of 4D-printed voxelized composite structures.